Spine surgery may be safer at hospitals than outpatient facilities

 Still, the findings add to the evidence that these operations can be done safely, but should be considered only after other treatments such as physical therapy, pain medication or steroid injections fail, doctors say.

-“Insurance companies and physician-owned ambulatory centers are driving patients to more outpatient surgeries,” Refai said by email.
+“Insurance companies and physician-owned ambulatory centres are driving patients to more outpatient surgeries,” Refai said by email.
 “But without proper selection, patients may be at increased risk with poorer outcomes.”

 SOURCE: http://bit.ly/2zDvHVF The Spine Journal, online November 16, 2017.